evlasblom/cuda-opencv-examples/README.md

 3. split.cu: image splitting by combining predefined and custom kernels.

 ## Requirements
 These examples require Open CV and CUDA to be installed on your system.
+Additionally, CMake is required for building.
 The examples were tested with Open CV 3.2, CUDA 8.0 on Ubuntu 14.04 LTS.

 ## Building
 To build the examples is done as follows.